TashaTJ/pawsome-portraits-v4/TESTING.md

 ## Responsiveness

-Responsive design tests were carried out manually using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and then toying with different devices including iphone13, 12, Ipad Pro and Galaxy Note 8.
+Responsive design tests were carried out manually using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and then toying with different devices including iphone13, 12, 11, Ipad Pro, Airbook, Macbook and Galaxy Note 8.

 On wide display types the contents of the site are restricted in width to 2000px.
 This helps the UX by not spreading the content too wide on the extra wide screens.